Same old-Same Old?

 Ephesians 5:16-17 “Make the most of every opportunity in these evil days.
 Don’t act thoughtlessly, but understand what the Lord wants you to do.”

 God can use you in your place of work.
 He can use you in the supermarket queue.
 He can use you as you help that elderly lady to carry her shopping to her car.
-He can use you through a kind smile you give to that policeman or traffic warden who seldom gets smiled at.
+He can use you through a kind smile you give to that policeman or traffic warden who seldom gets smiled at or to encourage your child’s teacher who looks as though she’s had a bad day.